Accretion-Driven Turbulence in the Circumgalactic Medium: Analytic Framework

 \subsection{Non-turbulent CGM inflows}

 In the previous section we argued that in a contracting medium the turbulent velocity roughly equals the inflow velocity (eqn.~\ref{eq:sigmat_ur}).
-To estimate the inflow velocity we utilize the spherical CGM inflow solutions from \cite{stern19,stern20}.
-These solutions are based on cooling flow theory developed for the ICM \citep{mathews78,fabian84}, though they exhibit qualitatively distinct behavior at the mass scale of galaxies where cooling times can be comparable or shorter than dynamical times.
-The non-turbulent inflow solutions are reviewed here, while in the next subsection we modify these solutions to account for turbulence.
+To estimate the inflow velocity we utilize the spherical CGM inflow solutions from \cite{stern19,stern20}, which are based on cooling flow theory developed for the ICM \citep{mathews78,fabian84}.
+As shown by \cite{stern20}, these inflow solutions change qualitatively at the mass scale of galaxies where cooling times equal dynamical times.
+We review these non-turbulent inflow solutions here, and in the next subsection discuss how they are modified by turbulence.

 The CGM inflow solutions are derived from the steady-state, spherically-symmetric fluid equations of radiating, non-magnetized ideal gas, with no heat conduction or viscous stress:

 where $\rho$ is the gas density, $P=\rho c_{\rm s}^2/\gamma$ is the gas pressure, $\gamma=5/3$ is the adiabatic index, $K=P\rho^{-\gamma}$ is the exponential of the gas entropy up to a constant, $\cs$ is the adiabatic sound speed